College Credit Plus at Edison State Brochure

 College Credit Plus (CCP) offers a unique opportunity for students to enhance and further their educational and career objectives while still in high school.
 CCP students can earn college and high school credit concurrently, accelerating their college careers at no cost.
 Credits are easily transferable to public and private universities nationwide.
 As college students, CCP participants learn a great deal about what's expected at the college level, easing their future transition to college life.

-SUBMIT Letter of Intent The student and parent/guardian should plan to attend their high school's CCP meeting to receive information about the CCP program.
-Students must submit a Letter of Intent to their high school between February 15 and April 1.
+SUBMIT Letter of Intent Students must submit a Letter of Intent to their high school by April 1.
 This letter informs the school district of the student's intent to participate in the CCP program the following school year.
 Many area high schools have a custom Letter of Intent tailored to the needs of the school district.
 See high school guidance counselor for additional information regarding the Letter of Intent.

-APPLY to Edison State Prospective CCP students must complete the online CCP application to gain admission to Edison State.
+APPLY to Edison State Prospective CCP students must submit an online application to gain admission to Edison State.
 Click the button below to apply.

-ATTEND orientation New CCP students are required to attend new student orientation—where students will learn about valuable campus resources, receive student IDs and gain important information regarding Edison State policies and procedures.
-Click the button below to register.
+ATTEND orientation New students are required to complete new student orientation to learn about important Edison State policies and procedures.
+The online orientation module in Blackboard will become available to students after their first course registration is completed.
+Click the button below to learn more.